Helen de Guerry Simpson: Career as a writer

 Boomerang, published in 1932, was her first big success.
-Its plot begins in Paris at the end of the eighteenth century, wanders all over the world, including Australia, and ends in the trenches in France during World War I. It was awarded the James Tait Black Memorial Prize for fiction and serialised for radio by William Power in 1937.
-It was followed by The Woman on the Beast in 1933, which consisted of a prologue, three books and an epilogue.
-The three books have no connection with each other; in reality they form three separate short novels with the common basis that the most hateful things may be done for apparently the best of reasons.
-An historical novel, Saraband for Dead Lovers (filmed in 1948) came out in 1935, as did The Female Felon, a long short story.
+It was awarded the James Tait Black Memorial Prize for fiction and serialised for radio by William Power in 1937.

-Simpson was also the author of two pieces of historical biography, The Spanish Marriage (1933) and Henry VIII (1934).
-The Happy Housewife, a book of household management, was published in 1934.
+Simpson also wrote two historical biographies, The Spanish Marriage (1933) and Henry VIII (1934), and a book of household management, The Happy Housewife (1934).
 The Waiting City, which appeared in 1933, is her translation of a selection from Louis-Sébastien Mercier's Le Tableau de Paris.
-Three novels, Enter Sir John (1929), Printer's Devil (1930) and Re-enter Sir John (1932), were written in conjunction with Clemence Dane.
+She wrote tree novels, Enter Sir John (1929), Printer's Devil (1930) and Re-enter Sir John (1932), with Clemence Dane.
 Enter Sir John was filmed as Murder!
 (1930) directed by Alfred Hitchcock, who later directed the film version of Under Capricorn (1949).
 Helen Simpson also wrote portions of the dialogue for Hitchcock's movie Sabotage (1936).

-In 1937 Simpson went to Australia under engagement to the Australian Broadcasting Commission.
-She gave a series of lectures and, while in Australia, collected material for the novel Under Capricorn, which appeared in 1937 and was set in Sydney about 100 years earlier.
+In 1937 Simpson went to Australia for the Australian Broadcasting Commission.
+She gave a series of lectures and conducted research for the novel Under Capricorn, which appeared in 1937 and was set in Sydney about 100 years earlier.
 In 1938, she published A Woman Among Wild Men, an account of Mary Kingsley.
 This was later published in 1950 as a Puffin Story Book under the title A Woman Among Savages.